 All parts of the dandelion are edible!

-Although they don’t need to be pollinated, dandelions are a very popular source of food for pollinating insects such as bees, moths and butterflies.
-They have a long flowering season which makes them especially useful to insects.
-Next time you do some weeding think about leaving some dandelions behind!
+Although they don’t need to be pollinated, dandelions are a very popular source of food for pollinating insects such as bees, moths, and butterflies.
+Their long flowering season makes them especially useful to insects.
+Next time you do some weeding, think about leaving some dandelions behind!

 How does a dandelion clock form?